ryushu/jQuery-slide/README.md

 });
 ```
 ##Options
+  Type:PlainObjects
   This method have two paramater option and callback function.
   $('selector').slide(option,callback);

-###option.auto : boolean [default:false]
+###auto
+  Type:Boolean (default:false)
   Whether or not the elements are slid automatically.

-###callback function
+##Callback
+  Type:function
-  Callback function called when slide action is ended.
+  A function to be called when slide action is ended.
-  It is usefull when you can change/set/get something value in the element showing in the window.
+  It is usefull when you change/set/get something value in the element showing in the window.